 Yvonne Schuchart is a writer who lives in South Central Pennsylvania.
 She holds an Associate Degree in Social Sciences and is a member of the Pennwriters organization.
-Yvonne has written feature stories for the York Dispatch in York, Pa, and her articles and poetry have appeared in various publications.
+Yvonne has written feature stories for the York Daily Record in York, Pa, and her articles and poetry have appeared in various publications.

-Yvonne is the mother of four adult children, and two adorable grandsons.
+Yvonne is the mother of four adult children, and has two adorable grandsons and one granddaughter on the way.
 Her nearest claim to fame is being born in the same hospital, the same year as Cal Ripken, Jr. of the Baltimore Orioles (about two months later however).

 Born in Havre de Grace, MD on October 24, 1960, my father moved our family of seven at the time (the oldest was already married), to South Central Pennsylvania when I was seven and I have lived here ever since.
 I love this area.
 I graduated high school from Red Lion Area Sr. High in 1978, and have worked many odd jobs in this place over the years.